CFSS-MACSS/0-reworked-site/content/assignments/reproducible-research/index.md

 you need to install via the shell, but the instructions are straight-forward.
 It integrates smoothly into GitHub, and makes version tracking of large files far easier.
-If you include it in a course-related repo (i.e. a fork of the homework repos), then there is no cost.
+If you include it in a course-related repo (i.e. a fork of the assignment repos), then there is no cost.
 If you want to use Git LFS for your own work, [there are separate fees charged by GitHub for storage and bandwidth usage.](https://help.github.com/articles/about-storage-and-bandwidth-usage/)